 Meanwhile, government-aligned media outlets have carried out an alarming campaign against them, branding them “traitors,” though the charges against them include absurd allegations of “applying for a job at the UN” and talking to foreign media and human rights organizations; this is what they’ve offered as “evidence” of their undertaking what the Prosecutor described as “coordinated and organized activities… that aim to undermine the Kingdom’s security, stability, and national unity.”
-Contrary to statements by the Crown Prince, the charges against the activists appears to be nearly all related to their peaceful human rights work.
-The government has temporarily released several of the women as their trail proceeds, but three on trial remain detained, and two are in detention without charge.
+Contrary to statements by the Crown Prince, the charges against the activists appear to be nearly all related to their peaceful human rights work.
+The government has temporarily released several of the women as their trial proceeds, but three on trial remain detained, and two are in detention without charge.
 The court hearing the central cases against most of the activists postponed its verdicts on both April 17 and April 24; we now expect the final rulings in June after Ramadan.

 There are several Congressional pieces of legislation that propose important measures of accountability, including targeted sanctions on Saudi Arabian government officials complicit in the murder of Jamal Khashoggi, as well as war crimes and other serious violations of the laws of war in Yemen.
 Congress can and should ensure any bill that becomes law also includes accountability for the persecution of women’s rights activists.
 There is one bill, the Saudi Arabia Human Rights and Accountability Act, HR 2037, introduced by Rep. Tom Malinowski, my former colleague and now a congressman from New Jersey’s 7th district, which does address the persecution of women, and it is well worth supporting.
 Whether these bills will be enforced given the current political climate, where our President has made clear that he prioritizes economic gains from arms sales above any abuse by the Kingdom’s leaders, no matter how heinous, remains a question.
 But that’s not a reason for Congress to refrain from action.